Death Be Not Proud

-"Sonnet X", also known by its opening words as "Death Be Not Proud", is a fourteen-line poem, or sonnet, by English poet John Donne (1572–1631), one of the leading figures in the metaphysical poets group of seventeenth-century English literature.
+"Sonnet X", also known by its opening words as "Death Be Not Proud", is a sonnet, or fourteen-line poem, by English poet John Donne (1572–1631), one of the leading figures in the metaphysical poets group of seventeenth-century English literature.
 Written between February and August 1609, it was first published posthumously in 1633.

-The poem is included as one of the nineteen sonnets that comprise Donne's Holy Sonnets or Divine Meditations, among his best-known works.
+The poem is included as one of the nineteen sonnets that make up Donne's Holy Sonnets or Divine Meditations, among his best-known works.
 Most editions number the poem as the tenth in the sonnet sequence, which follows the order of poems in the Westmoreland Manuscript (c.
 1620), the most complete arrangement of the cycle, discovered in the late nineteenth century.
 However, two editions published shortly after Donne's death include the sonnets in a different order, where this poem appears as eleventh in the Songs and Sonnets (published 1633) and sixth in Divine Meditations (published 1635).

 "Death Be Not Proud" presents an argument against the power of death.
 Addressing Death as a person, the speaker warns Death against pride in his power.
 Such power is merely an illusion, and the end Death thinks it brings to men and women is in fact a rest from world-weariness for its alleged "victims."
 The poet criticizes Death as a slave to other forces: fate, chance, kings, and desperate men.
 Death is not in control, for a variety of other powers exercise their volition in taking lives.
 Even in the rest it brings, Death is inferior to drugs.
 Finally, the speaker predicts the end of Death itself, stating, "Death, thou shalt die."